 One BIG problem people have while learning photography is all of the terminology and acronyms that are used.
-I’ll try to help with a glossary of photography terms and help you navigate this new world.
+Photography can almost use a language of its own, so I’ll try to help with a glossary of photography terms and acronyms to help you navigate this new language.

 - 16:916:9 is a common aspect ratio used in video.
 It refers to the proportions of 16 units across to 9 units high.
 Video formats such as 1080 (1920x1080) or 720 (1280x720) are both common examples of the 16:9 aspect ratio used for video production.
 16:9 is considered a wide screen movie format.

 - 720p720p is a popular high definition resolution video format.
 The name refers to 720 rows of pixels that make up each frame.
 A full high resolution video would be 1080 pixels across x 1080 pixels down.
 The "P" stands for progressive, which means that each frame is a complete image, as(...)

 - 1080p1080p is a popular high definition resolution video format.
 The name refers to 1080 rows of pixels that make up each frame.
 A full high resolution video would be 1920 pixels across x 1080 pixels down.
 The "P" stands for progressive, which means that each frame is a complete image, as(...)

 - Ambient LightAmbient Light refers to the natural light available in a scene.
 This is exclusive of any light which the photography might add.
 Ambient light can also be referred to as 'Available Light'.

 - Angle of ViewAngle of View is a specification used to describe how 'wide' a lens can view a scene.
 A 28mm lens on a full frame camera will have about a 75° angle of view, while a 200mm lens will have about 12°.
 The shorter the focal length, the wider the angle of view.
 Angle of view is also referred to(...)